In Real Life

 - To make matters worse, Jacob isn't portrayed consistently, but instead switches from low-functioning to aspie-ish symptoms.
 For someone who knows anything about the real Autism Spectrum, the obvious artistic license reads as offensive misinformation.

 - Darryl McAllister in A Wizard Alone, who is stated to be autistic in-story.
 He is shown to be nonverbal, inclined to bang his head, and go to a special-needs school.
 Additionally, anyone who hears that Darryl is autistic automatically says something along the lines of, "That's terrible" and it's portrayed as nothing but a tragedy that Darryl is autistic.
 Diane Duane also takes a lot of artistic license with autism.
 Within the story, Kit acquires some of Darryl's autistic traits through overexposure to Darryl's mind and Darryl gets rid of his autism by using it to create a trap for The Lone Power.
 In 2012, new editions of the books got published, this included.
 The author actually fixed the problems with Darryl's autism and drastically improved the book entirely, with much better reception.

 - Caitlin Smith in Mockingbird seems to be somewhat aware of the fact that she has Asperger's and displays many traits such as having above average intelligence, being Literal-Minded and Sarcasm-Blind, and has a bit of a tendency to say and do things that get taken the wrong way by others despite her best intentions (and other times not best intentions.
 She tends to be a little narrow-minded and even selfish, claiming she's good at something when it's clear she doesn't know the first thing of what she's trying to do, not that she can be blamed for this because none of the authority figures in the book really "teach" her what she needs to do).
-However, she doesn't understand that Autism and Asperger's Syndrome are the same thing and adamantly claims she's not autistic, as another classmate of hers has Autism, but her definition of autism is, according to the behaviors she's seen her classmate display, being non-verbal, eating dirt, and screaming when he's mad.
+However, she doesn't understand that Autism and Asperger's Syndrome are the same thingnote and adamantly claims she's not autistic, as another classmate of hers has Autism, but her definition of autism is, according to the behaviors she's seen her classmate display, being non-verbal, eating dirt, and screaming when he's mad.

-- The Baby Sitters Club book Kristy and the Secret of Susan is rather infamous among snark communities for this.
+- The The Baby-Sitters Club book Kristy and the Secret of Susan is rather infamous among snark communities for this.
 First of all, Kristy's baby-sitting charge Susan displays every single autistic symptom known to medicine, which is actually unheard-of in real life.
 On top of that, she has all kinds of impossible super-abilities, such as being able replay any piece of music she hears on the piano, regardless of what instruments were used in the original; she can also sing the lyrics, regardless of the language, after hearing them only once (despite the fact that she is otherwise non-verbal); and can tell you what day of the week any given date falls on.

-- Christian author Karen Kingsbury's novel Unlocked is a straight-up example of this trope — high school senior Holden's autism is portrayed as a complete tragedy that robbed his family of a wonderful, loving boy when it manifested itself when he was three, as he is now completely non-communicative despite a great deal of therapy.
+- Christian author Karen Kingsbury's novel Unlocked is a straight example of this trope — high school senior Holden's autism is portrayed as a complete tragedy that robbed his family of a wonderful, loving boy when it manifested itself when he was three, as he is now completely non-communicative despite a great deal of therapy.
 The only thing he reacts much to is music, and when he re-encounters once-best friend Ella when she's cast as the lead in the School Play of Beauty and the Beast — he's drawn to the music from the rehearsal room — it sets everyone on a path towards getting him out of his "prison" (and teaching everyone at his school about the evils of bullying on the side) and making his and her families whole again, with music and their faith in God accomplishing what treatment could not.
 Autism Speaks is namedropped in a positive light, and though it was written in 2010, it suggests that vaccines may have been the reason he was afflicted in the first place — a thoroughly debunked theory.

 - Karla on Waterloo Road is a genius, but clearly needs a support teacher and medication to get by in everyday life.